Johnny Harris (journalist)

 Johnny Harris (born May 28, 1988) is an American YouTuber, filmmaker, and independent journalist based in Washington, D.C.
-He is known for producing the Borders series for the American news website Vox and for his personal YouTube channel.
+He is known for producing the Borders series for the left-leaning news website Vox and for his personal YouTube channel.
 His work, which uses a fast-paced, visually-driven style to explain topics in history and international affairs, has drawn criticism for alleged oversimplification, factual inaccuracies, and conflicts of interest.

 Early life

 Harris was raised as a member of the Church of Jesus Christ of Latter-day Saints in a small town in Oregon.
 He graduated from Ashland High School, in Ashland, Oregon.
 He served a two-year mission in Tijuana, Mexico, and identified as a devout Mormon but has since left the church.
 Harris holds a Bachelor of Arts in international relations and affairs from Brigham Young University (2013) and a Master of Arts in international peace and conflict resolution from American University (2016).